datopian/markdownbased/content/guides/tutorial-create-a-simple-catalog-of-anything.md

 ---
-title: How to create a catalog of anything using markdown files and free tools?
+title: Tutorial: Create a catalog of anything using Markdown files in Obsidian
 ---

 ![Tutorial Gif](/assets/dataview.gif)